Martin Šviderský

-Martin Šviderský (born 4 October 2002) is a Slovak footballer who plays as a midfielder for Spanish club UD Almería B.
+Martin Šviderský (born 4 October 2002) is a Slovak footballer who plays as a defensive midfielder for Czech First League club Slovácko.

 Early life

 Born in Vranov nad Topľou of Eastern Slovakia, Šviderský began his career at the age of six with hometown youth side MFK Vranov nad Topľou.
 After playing for Zemplín Michalovce youth teams, he moved to Tatran Prešov.
 He also spent time on trial at Saint-Étienne and Celtic as 10-year-old, after impressing former player Ľubomír Moravčík.

 Club career

 Manchester United

 On 26 April 2018, Šviderský agreed to join Manchester United's Academy, initially to the under-16 squad, but had to wait for clearance, and subsequently suffered a knee injury.
 On 26 February 2020, he signed his first professional contract with the club.

 Šviderský made his senior debut with the under-23s on 29 September 2020, starting in a 0–0 away win over Rochdale, for the season's EFL Trophy.
 During the season, he was also named as the club's Scholar of The Year for the under-18 category.

 On 10 June 2022, Šviderský was listed by United as the only Academy player which contract was due to expire to be offered a new deal, even though he had already announced his departure from the club days earlier through his Instagram account.
 He officially left the club on 1 July, after his contract expired.